-ISRO has launched GSAT-29 communication satellite successfully on board GSLV-Mk III D2 from Satish Dhawan Space Centre at Sriharikota.
+ISRO has recently launched GSAT-29 communication satellite successfully on board GSLV-Mk III D2 from Satish Dhawan Space Centre at Sriharikota.
 With this launch, GSLV Mk III completed the test flights and is declared operational, thus joining the ranks of the working vehicles such as PSLV.
 Besides, this launch serves as a major boost for Chandrayaan-II (moon) and Gaganyaan (manned) missions.

 What are the key features of GSAT-29?